Peach Tree Times

 How do you know when you’ve found the right retirement community to call your forever home?
 There are many factors to look at and important guidelines that will clearly help you make the right decision.
 Finding a suitable independent, assisted living or memory care facility is incredibly important to you and your loved ones.
 The decision should not be taken lightly or without some research and planning.
 Here are a few things to keep in mind when looking for the right senior living solution.

 There are many questions to ask yourself and a community when looking for the right retirement, assisted living or memory care facility.
 Remember that no question is a bad one.
 Take a tour and get to know the people and location.
 Ask questions, research the community online, read reviews and call with any questions before making your final choice.

 Works cited: Ridgewood Senior Living October 27, 2016

-YAKIMA Wash. -- People, businesses and organizations all around the city of Yakima are spreading red sand on sidewalk cracks to help bring awareness to human trafficking.
+YAKIMA WA -- People, businesses and organizations all around the city of Yakima are spreading red sand on sidewalk cracks to help bring awareness to human trafficking.